Below are some strategies that have worked well for instructors at BC and elsewhere.

 Some instructors, rather than preparing a lecture in advance for students to watch, prepare an assignment for students to complete during the time that the course normally meets, which is then turned in via Canvas.
 Use the Assignments feature in Canvas to collect the assignments virtually, and the Announcements feature to broadcast information about the assignment to students.

 Asking students to take an active role in building something together can engage them in course content outside of class when in-class time is limited.
 To get a project up and running quickly, instructors can use Mediakron as a space to gather media (text, image, video, audio) and arrange it in flexible ways (slideshows, essays, maps, timelines, comparisons).
 MediaKron makes it easy to involve students in curation and storytelling activities that ask them to gather and organize content related the course or to remix existing material to say something new about it.

 The transitions between class sessions can be a particular challenge when they are not happening in person.
 To prepare your students for the next one, provide a brief video or audio orientation to an assignment students need to complete, or the chapters or articles they will be reading.
-Use the Canvas Media Recorder to create and add it near the content for session.
+Use the Canvas Media Recorder to create a recording in a page or module near the content for session.

 Reading Comprehension Check

 To verify that students have understood the content they were assigned to learn for a class session, administer a quiz in Canvas.
 For multiple choice and other questions that can be automatically graded, settings can be adjusted so students get immediate feedback.
 This can make the use of any follow-up activities like virtual conferencing or an online discussion even more efficient.